clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/java_jdbc/using_ddl.md

-{:title "Using DDL and Metadata"
+{:title "java.jdbc - Using DDL and Metadata"
  :layout :page}

 ## Contents